Fx-Professional-Services/HorizonDocs/Horizon User Guide/08 Invoices/Payment ACH.md

     - **Memo** (optional)
     - **Last 4 digits** of the account number

-##### Delete ACH Payment Record
+##### Delete an ACH Payment Record

-6. In the left pane, select the payment ACH record you want to delete.
+6. In the left pane, select the ACH payment record you want to delete.
 7. Click **Delete Record**.
 8. In the confirmation dialog, click **Delete** to proceed.